acikgozb/dotfiles/setup/notes.md

 - Roles are added for tmux and Git flow as well.

-- A role is added for neovim.
-Currently, Golang is installed, and formatters are still in pending status.
+- A role is added for Neovim.
+Currently, Golang and .NET are installed, and formatters are still in pending status.

 TODO:

-- Add roles for:

-  - zsh

-- For nvim, there may be a need to install formatters and linters globally for the user instead of being them nvim specific.
-This would help when there is a need to use the tools outside of Neovim.
+- Add zsh configuration before moving on with the languages and the formatters.
+Because sourcing the .zshrc file is needed in some language installations.
+So by skipping zsh it becomes harder to configure the rest of the stuff.

-- Install the tools below globally:
+- Install the tools below for user (not just nvim):

   - yamlfmt
   - jq